$999 (approx. £750) per student.

-To join a GDC Masterclass onsite at GDC, a GDC Pass must be purchased first.
 Seating is limited to ensure each student has time with the instructor, and registration for these courses will be closed when capacity is reached.
 Purchasing a GDC Masterclass pass also gives you full access to the AI Summit at Tobacco Dock London during London Tech Week.

 For new designers, the scope of game design is so large that it is impossible for any finite curriculum to teach them everything they need to know.
 For veteran designers, combining a career's worth of design technique and expertise into unified intentional designs is a difficult task.
 This class introduces a practical way to help designers synthesize their existing knowledge and understand the ways that the techniques that they know interact and how each affects their overall design.